Who Was King Tut’s Father?

 The city where Akhenaten planned his religious changes and the place where Tutankhamun spent the first few years of his life is today known as Amarna, but was known as Akhetaten, or “the Horizon of the Sun Disk” in ancient times.
 Akhenaten had the city built in the fifth year of his reign in a relatively desolate spot on the east bank of the Nile River about halfway between Memphis and Thebes.
 The city quickly grew to as many as 50,000 people, which was quite large by Bronze Age standards.
 Akhenaten ruled in Amarna/Akhetaten for about twelve years, until he died during his seventeenth year on the throne.

-- How Did Ptolemy II Revitalize Ancient Egypt?
+- How Did Ancient Alexandria Rise to Prominence

 Tutankhamun Comes to Power